Jumacde/Bash_backupsystem01/README.md

        backup_dir3=/home/users/C
         ==> not move forward with this idea. cause number of code can be too huge.
-      case2: separate the basic directory path (/home/users) and each directory include backup date(/A, /B, /C).
+      case2: separate the parent directory path (/home/users)  and each child directory include backup date(/A, /B, /C).
       - .env: set a optional_targetdir "OP_DIR"
           OP_DIR=(A B C)
       - divecie_manager.sh